TN 80 (12-24)

 1. Ownership

 Ask the individual to submit the stock certificate or most recent statement of account (including dividend account) from the firm that issued or is holding the stock.
 Document the file with a photocopy.
-If the individual does not have this documentation, have him/her obtain a statement from the firm.
+If the individual does not have this documentation, have them obtain a statement from the firm.
 Provide assistance as needed.

 2. Value — Publicly Traded Stocks